La vision de Aris según los que nos quejamos que la GT2 hace Eau Rouge a fondo:

 GT2 cars have 4 sets of tyres + 2 tyres (not a set, just 2 tyres!)
 MAXIMUM for the whole free practice sessions and a warmup if one is scheduled.

-This means that during practice, qualifying and warmup the teams have 4 sets of tyres of just one compound, usually the harder one, to try.
+usually the harder one, to try.
 With those 4 sets, they have to setup the car for two different drivers and most importantly find acceptable performance for the least fuel and tyre consume possible.

 Very important: The is no use of gaining 1 second per lap more if you have to stop one extra time than you competitors.
 The setup must be satisfactory enough for both drivers and deliver the best compromise in terms of laptimes and pitstops.
 This is not a "let's see how fast we can go flat out" setup.